Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 [PUT vs PATCH vs JSON-PATCH] tl;dr :
 > The existing HTTP PUT method only allows a complete replacement of a document.
-This proposal adds a new HTTP method, PATCH, to modify an existing HTTP resource. cf. also the [JSON PATCH spec](http://jsonpatch.com)
+This proposal adds a new HTTP method, PATCH, to modify an existing HTTP resource. cf. also the [JSON PATCH spec](http://jsonpatch.com) [REST – PUT vs POST] tl;dr :
+> PUT method is idempotent.
+POST is NOT idempotent.
+> use PUT for UPDATE operations; use POST for CREATE operations.

 [Partial resources](https://developers.google.com/youtube/v3/getting-started#partial) : `?part=A,B&fields=e,f`
 Implem avec du Python : http://yaoganglian.com/2013/07/01/partial-response/